 Clamp Load Calculator

 Clamp load, also called preload, is the intentional stretch applied to a fastener during tightening.
 That stretch creates tension in the bolt and compression in the joint.
 The compressive clamping force resists service loads that try to separate or slip the joint.
 Reliable clamp load is the foundation of bolted joint performance in structural steel, equipment bases, and pipe flanges.

-Typical uses include setting installation torque, converting supplier data across units, checking a repair procedure, or validating a drawing’s dimensions and notes.
+Typical uses include checking the clamp load a given installation torque should produce, converting torque and diameter inputs across units (Nยทm or ftยทlb, mm or in), and sanity-checking a repair procedure.
 It is not a substitute for a full bolted-joint analysis, but it streamlines everyday decisions and reduces guesswork on site.

+Clamp Load Calculator